 I really recommend reading the book “Low-Carb Slow Cooker Classics” by Dana Carpenter.
 A “must read” for anyone who follows a low keto carb diet.
 Dana’s book is a mine of useful information.
-Lots of delicious slow cooker meat recipes.
+Lots of delicious slow cooker meat recipes and low carb ham recipes.
 Together with some good low carb alternatives to high carb foods like fauxtatoes (mashed potato substitute made primarily from cauliflower).

 This recipe inspired by her book is called “Honey Roasted Ham” a slightly odd name as the recipe doesn’t contain any honey – go figure!
 I have always found the slow cooker the best way to cook ham.
-In this recipe I use artificial sweetener if you hate to use artificial sweetener then a tsp of honey would not increase the carbs significantly, as proportionality the honey would represent only a small amount of the total dish.
-Also the brown sugar is optional.
+For the low carb ham glaze I used artificial sweetener if you hate to use artificial sweetener then a tsp of honey would not increase the carbs significantly, as proportionality the honey would represent only a small amount of the total dish.
+Also, the brown sugar is entirely optional.